openebs/openebs/k8s/demo/mongodb/README.md

     sbtest  0.001GB
     ```

-  - The time lag b/w the mongodb instances can be found via the following command, which can be executed on either instance
+  - The time lag between the mongodb instances can be found via the following command, which can be executed on either instance.

     ```
     rs0:SECONDARY> rs.printSlaveReplicationInfo()